MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 This isn't theoretical.
 On a typical GitHub Actions CI runner, successful exploitation gives an attacker:

-- **`GITHUB_TOKEN`** — push access to the repository, ability to create releases, modify workflows.
+- **`GITHUB_TOKEN`**: push access to the repository, ability to create releases, modify workflows.
-- **Deployment secrets** — AWS keys, Docker registry credentials, signing keys — anything stored in GitHub Secrets and exposed to the workflow.
+- **Deployment secrets**: AWS keys, Docker registry credentials, signing keys, anything stored in GitHub Secrets and exposed to the workflow.
-- **Lateral movement** — access to internal networks if the runner is self-hosted.
+- **Lateral movement**: access to internal networks if the runner is self-hosted.
-- **Supply chain poisoning** — the ability to inject malicious code into build artifacts, container images, or release binaries that ship to every Envoy user.
+- **Supply chain poisoning**: the ability to inject malicious code into build artifacts, container images, or release binaries that ship to every Envoy user.

 A single pull request.
 Root on CI.
 Keys to the kingdom.